Susceptible turfgrass: Annual Bluegrass, Kentucky Bluegrass, and fine-leaf Fescue.

 Summer patch appears as circular or irregularly shaped patches that measure from several inches to several feet in width.
 Initially, patches appear as slowgrowing

-It is also commonly found in areas that are sunny, exposed, and with high soil moisture, high soil pH, compaction, poor drainage, and low mowing height.
+It is also commonly found in areas that are sunny, exposed, with high soil moisture, high soil pH, compaction, poor drainage and low mowing height.
 This disease is typically more severe in turfgrass that has been fertilised with nitrate-nitrogen.

 Use acidifying fertilisers.